Vittor-Javidan/POC_Modal_Dialog_Children_NoRefProp/README.md

-# Prove of Concept of dialog html tag for accessibilitie
+# Proof of Concept of dialog html tag for accessibilitie

 The dialog tag is used for the purpose of handling the webpage focus when a modal is opened.
 This is usefull for keyboard users, who navigate through web by pressing the tab key.
 This prove of concept show the most simplified whay that i found of using this tag without losing focus history.

+## Where to read?

+all files needed to understando are inside src > components folder

 ## features:
 - Parent components don't need to know about the reference of the modal.